-Fera is committed to working closely with the local community to develop projects that are an important part of Australia’s transition to sustainable energy production and provide funds that enable the community to enjoy local benefit projects that are determined by the local people.
-Each project is committed to delivering a legacy to the local community that continues beyond the operational life of the wind farm.
+Fera is committed to working closely with the local community to develop wind projects that are an important part of Australia’s transition to sustainable energy production.
+Once these wind projects are established, Fera will provide funds back to the communities to develop local projects that will be determined by the local community.
+Each project predicted to create a legacy for the local community that continues beyond the operational life of the wind farm.

 As a project transitions from desktop investigation to potential project, it will continue to change based on a wide variety of inputs including:

 - Wind monitoring

 - Access and physical assessments

 Planning for a wind farm will takes a number of years.
 Throughout this time, Fera will hold regular community information days where the team’s experts will travel to local venues providing the community an opportunity to contribute their thoughts and inputs as well as being updated on the project’s progression.

 To ensure the community maintains a strong involvement in the project once development has commenced, Fera will establish a Community Consultative Committee (CCC).
 The CCC will be managed by local community members and receive annual funding for community projects.